Skip to main content

 Side by side

-Sources coveredSlack, GitHub, Notion, Linear, Calendar, Drive, Confluence, Jira, meeting transcriptsNotion workspace only
+Sources coveredSlack, GitHub, Notion, Linear, Calendar, Drive, Confluence, Jira, meeting transcriptsNotion workspace natively; connected tools (Slack, Drive, Jira, GitHub) as search results on plans with connectors

 Primary useCross-tool retrieval, decision memory, agent actionsGenerative authoring inside Notion docs

-Permission handlingACL mirror across every connected toolNotion permissions only
+Permission handlingACL mirror across every connected toolNotion permissions natively; connector results follow the connected tool's permissions

 The honest verdict